michael-riha/rqlite-docker-compose/README.md

 🥳 now in the folder `backup-node1` you should see the file `.backup bak.sqlite3` which has all the data create in `rqlite-node1` replicated ✅

+# Teardown

+TODO: find out why but if you keep the persistant volumes it had issues, so we delete them to clean up

+`docker compose down --volumes`